 Because of its moisture-boosting properties, it’s a key ingredient in products that are designed to be moisturising.
-And it can often be found in anti-aging and complexion-boosting products too.
+And it can often be found in anti-ageing and complexion-boosting products too.

 We’ve broken down exactly what hyaluronic acid does and whether it should be in your skincare routine.
 Here’s what we’ll cover: